marinapapa/DaNCES_framework/README.md

 ## _Data Collection_

 The model exports data in _.csv_ format.
 It creates a unique folder within the user-defined *data_folder* (in the config.json) in the repo's subdirectory *bin/sim_data*.
 In the created folder, it creates one or several .csv files for each Observer, as defined in the config file.
 Available observers are: 'TimeSeries', 'GroupData', and 'Diffusion'.
 The sampling frequency and output name of each csv file is also controled by the config.
 The whole composed config file is also copied to the saving directory.
+An observer in the __config.json__ file can be deactivated by inserting an ~ in front of its name (as in the default config here).
+To activate an observer and collect data, just remove it (e.g., "~TimeSeries" --> "TimeSeries").

 ## Authors